Now ideas for wellness

 Healthier Lives > Quality and Safety > Ensure Product Quality and Safety

 We currently do not disclose the percentage of ingredients; however, as part of our food safety efforts, we have already introduced HACCP-based techniques at all our plants.
-Additionally, we obtained certification from the global third-party food safety management system Global Food Safety Initiative (GFSI) for all food plants in Japan and overseas by FY2020.
+Additionally, we obtained certification from the global third-party food safety management system Global Food Safety Initiative (GFSI) for all food plants in Japan and overseas by FYE 3/2021.

-(1) Total number of notices of food safety violation received, (2) percentage corrected FB-PF-250a.3
+(1) Total number of notices of food safety violation received,

 (1) Number of recalls issued and (2) total amount of food product recalled FB-PF-250a.4